Chlamydiota: Human pathogens and diagnostics

 The unique physiological status of the Chlamydiota including their biphasic lifecycle and obligation to replicate within a eukaryotic host has enabled the use of DNA analysis for chlamydial diagnostics.
 Horizontal transfer of genes is evident and complicates this area of research.
 In one extreme example, two genes encoding histone-like H1 proteins of eukaryotic origin have been found in the prokaryotic genome of C. trachomatis, an obligate intracellular pathogen.

 Phylogeny

+For the placement of taxa not found here, consult e.g. Gupta et al. (2015).